google/syzkaller/docs/syscall_descriptions_syntax.md

 `len` argument can also be a path expression which allows more complex addressing.
 Path expressions are similar to C field references, but also allow referencing parent and sibling elements.
+A special reference `syscall` used in the beginning of the path allows to refer directly to the syscall arguments.
 For example:

 ```
 s1 {